Want to Become a New York State Licensed Private Investigator?

 - Three years experience or “equivalent position and experience.”

 - Get fingerprinted for the Department of Justice Services (Information on finding a fingerprinting location and scheduling)

-Keep in mind that these are the requirements to get licensed, to get hired in New York State by a private investigation firm have more job requirements.
+Keep in mind that these are the requirements to get licensed: to get hired in New York State by a private investigation firm, they may have more job requirements.